Llangynidr: History

 Sir William Herbert, Knight of Raglan Castle, was granted the manors of Tretower Castle and Crickhowell just after the accession of Edward IV in 1442.
 At that time this village was part of the manor of Tretower.

 The land was then in the ownership of the Earls of Worcester until the nineteenth and early twentieth century when much of Llangynidr was part of the Glanusk Park estate.

 On the moors to the southeast of the village lies the Chartist Cave, the name of which derives from 1839 when Chartist rebels used the cave to stockpile weapons in advance of their march on Newport.
 There is a plaque at the entrance of the cave commemorating their actions.

 Until the 20th century, the principal language in Llangynidr was Welsh.
-For example, in his 1893 book 'Wales and her language', John E Southall, reports that over 60% of the population of Crickhowell and Llangynidr spoke welsh, although the town was only a few miles from more anglicised Abergavenny.
+For example, in his 1893 book 'Wales and her language', John E Southall, reports that over 60% of the population of Crickhowell and Llangynidr spoke Welsh, although the town was only a few miles from more anglicised Abergavenny.
 Welsh services persisted in at least one chapel in Llangynidr into the 1970s.

+Sport

+Football

+Llangynidr Football Club was first mentioned in 1920, with a match played against Crickhowell.
+In 1921 they were playing in a local junior league.
+In 1922 they joined the Abergavenny League, and won their first game 3-1 against Blaencwm.
+By 1929 they had became of the top teams in the league.
+In 1930 they joined the Usk League as well as competing in the Langdon Cup.

+In the 1970s there was a Llangynidr Football Club active in the Brecon League.

+Llangynidr Junior Football Club have had a growth in players since a club reorganisation in 2013.
+The club plays at Llangynidr Village Hall.